Transverse Velocities in Real-Time Cosmology: Position Drift in Relativistic N-Body Simulations: Theoretical Background

 In this section, we first derive expressions for the position drift in linear perturbation theory.
 We then show how it can be decomposed into spherical harmonics and introduce corresponding angular power spectra, showing how they relate to the three-dimensional velocity field and giving results in linear perturbation theory.
 We will later compare these analytical expressions to our simulation results.
 The analytical expression for the position drift has previously been derived in \cite{Marcori2018}.
 We repeat the main steps of the calculation here in order to make this paper self-contained and to introduce our notation.
 We consider only the dominant contributions to the position drift coming from peculiar motion and neglect contributions from metric fluctuations.
 This means that the wave vector is that of an FLRW spacetime and light paths and their null tangent vectors are given in accordance with an FLRW spacetime with line element

-where $t$ is the cosmic time, $a$ the scale factor, $x^i$ are co-moving coordinates, and we have set $c=1$ for convenience. \\ \\ We introduce the co-moving wave vector $n^\mu = ak^\mu$ and decompose it into the co-moving 4-velocity $v^\mu = a u^\mu$ and a spatial direction 4-vector $e^\mu$ according to
+where $t$ is the cosmic time, $a$ the scale factor, $x^i$ are co-moving coordinates, and we have set $c=1$ for convenience. \\ \\ The wave vector $k^\mu$ can be decomposed into a part perpendicular to the 4-velocity $u^\mu$ and a unit direction vector $\hat e ^\mu$ as follows

-where the minus sign is introduced so that $e^\mu$ points from the observer to the source.
-The observed frequency is defined via